Hiking in Carlsbad Caverns National Park

 Finding the older, less well-maintained trails can be difficult.
 Pick up a topographical map at the visitor center bookstore, and be sure to pack a lot of water.
 There's none out in the desert, and you'll need at least a gallon per person per day.
 The high elevation coupled with a potent sunshine punch can deliver a nasty sunburn, so be sure to pack SPF 30 (or higher) sunblock and a hat, even in winter.
 You can't bring a pet or a gun, but you do have to bring a backcountry permit if you're camping.
 They're free at the visitor center.

 Desert Nature Walk.
-While waiting for the night bat-flight program, try taking the ½-mi self-guided hike.
+While waiting for the night bat-flight program, try taking the ½-mile self-guided hike that begins just east of the visitor center.
 The tagged and identified flowers and plants make this a good place to get acquainted with much of the local desert flora.
 Part of the trail is an easy stroll even for the littlest ones, and part is wheelchair accessible.
 The payoff is great for everyone, too: a big, vivid view of the desert basin.
 Easy.
-Trail begins off the cavern entrance trail, 200 yards east of the visitor center, Carlsbad Caverns National Park, NM, 88220.
+Trailhead east of the Visitor Center, Carlsbad Caverns National Park, NM, 88220.

 Rattlesnake Canyon Overlook Trail.
-A ¼-mi stroll off Walnut Canyon Desert Drive offers a nice overlook of the greenery of Rattlesnake Canyon.
+A ¼-mile stroll off Walnut Canyon Scenic Drive offers a nice overlook of the green-carpeted Rattlesnake Canyon.
 Easy.
-Trail begins at mile marker 9 on Walnut Canyon Desert Dr., Carlsbad Caverns National Park, NM, 88220.
+Trail begins at mile marker 9 on Walnut Canyon Scenic Dr., Carlsbad Caverns National Park, NM, 88220.

 Old Guano Road Trail.
-Meandering a little more than 3½ mi one way on mostly flat terrain, the trail dips sharply toward White's City campground, where the trail ends.
+Meandering a little more than 3½ miles one way on mostly flat terrain, the trail dips sharply toward White's City campground, where it ends.
 Give yourself about half a day to complete the walk.
-Depending on the temperature, this walk can be taxing.
-Drink lots of water.
+Depending on the temperature, this walk can be taxing, but the high desert sun can be potent any time of the year.
+Wear a hat and drink lots of water.
 Moderate.
-Trailhead at the Bat Flight Amphitheater, near the Natural Cave entrance and visitor center, Carlsbad Caverns National Park, NM, 88220.
+Trailhead at the Bat Flight Amphitheater, near the Natural Cave Entrance, Carlsbad Caverns National Park, NM, 88220.